uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

   <li><span>getting used to living in the UK</span></li>
   <li><span>professional development</span></li>
 </ul>
-<p>You may be eligible for this programme if you're from on of the following countries:
+<p>You may be eligible for this programme if you're from one of the following countries:
 </p>
 <ul>
 <li><span>Australia</span></li>